nus-cs2113-AY2324S2/ip/docs/README.md

 Add a Task to your Task List!
 Choose from one of the three available Task types:
 * Todo (Tasks with no timeframe)
 * Deadline (Tasks with a due date)
-* Event (Tasks with a start and end date)
+* Event (Tasks with a start date and end date)

 ### List Tasks

-List out all Tasks in your Task List!
+List out all Tasks in your Task List.

 ### Delete Tasks

-Delete any unwanted Tasks from your Task List!
+Delete any unwanted Tasks from your Task List.

 ### Find Tasks

-Find Tasks in your Task List using a search keyword!
+Find Tasks in your Task List using a search keyword.

 ### Update Task Statuses

-Mark Tasks as done, or unmark them if they are incomplete.
+Mark Tasks as complete, or unmark them if they are incomplete.

 ## Usage

-### `todo` - Add a Todo Task to your Task List
+### `todo` - Add a Todo Task

 Add a new Todo Task to your Task List.

-`todo <task_name>`
+Format: `todo <task_name>`

-Example of usage:
+Example:

 `todo CS2113 Week 7 Quiz`

-Expected outcome:

-A new Todo Task is added to your Task List.

 ```
 ____________________________________________________________